 - Better long-term care

-To maximise these benefits for residents, Council has invested in effective planning tools, inspection and maintenance routines and renewal programs for this 'green infrastructure' just as it does for built assets.
+To maximise these benefits for residents we have invested in effective planning tools, inspection and maintenance routines and renewal programs for this 'green infrastructure' just as we do for our built assets.

 Street trees are important

 Although street trees are only one component of our city’s urban forest, they are extremely important public assets and there are many reasons why we value them.

 Trees help keep our city cool, absorb and store carbon, provide food and shelter for wildlife, and keep our air and water clean.
 Trees also make us feel great when we're walking past them and make our city look beautiful.

 Healthy well developed street trees create shade over our footpaths, roads and other hard surfaces which absorb and radiate heat, and this shading helps to reduce the 'heat island effect' by cooling our city and suburbs during our long, hot summers.
 Drivers appreciate shaded kerbside parking and the softening view of trees lining the road.
 Tree lined streets beautify our suburbs and also influence property values and marketability.

 For more details on the contribution of street trees please refer to the Newcastle Urban Forest Background Paper (PDF).